Solomon Molcho

-Solomon Molcho (שלמה מולכו Shelomo Molkho), or Molkho, originally Diogo Pires (c.
-1500 – 13 December 1532) was a Portuguese Jewish mystic and messiah claimant.
+Solomon Molcho (שלמה מולכו Shelomo Molkho; born Diogo Pires; c.
+1500 – 13 December 1532), or Molkho, was a Portuguese Jewish mystic and messiah claimant.
 When he met with Holy Roman Emperor Charles V to urge the creation of a Jewish army, the emperor turned him over to the Inquisition and he was burned at the stake.

 Early life

 Nothing is known of Molcho's family or even the exact date of his birth.
 He was born in Portugal sometime between September 1500 and August 1502, probably to Marrano parents.
 His original name was Diogo Pires.
 He held the post of secretary to the High Court of Appeals of his native country.
-When the Jewish adventurer David Reubeni arrived in 1525 to negotiate with the king, ostensibly on a political mission from some of the ten lost tribes of Israel, Molcho wished to join him, but was rejected.
+When the Jewish adventurer David Reubeni arrived in 1525 to negotiate with the king, ostensibly on a political mission from some of the Ten Lost Tribes of Israel, Molcho wished to join him, but was rejected.
 He then circumcised himself, though without thereby gaining Reubeni's favor, and was forced to emigrate.

 Mystic studies

-Molcho became a master Talmudist and biblical exegesist, and then studied the Kabbalah with Joseph Taitazak.
-He himself inspired Joseph Caro and Shlomo Alkabetz.
+Molcho became a master Talmudist and biblical exegist and then studied the Kabbalah with Joseph Taitazak.
+Although it is not certain that Joseph Karo and Solomon Alkabetz met Molcho, he inspired them, mainly because of his martyrdom.
 He then wandered as a preacher through Italy and Turkey and achieved a great reputation and suggested that the Messianic kingdom would come in 1535 or 1540.
-In 1529 Molcho published a portion of his sermons under the title Derashot, a book that was later renamed Sefer ha-Mefo'ar.
+In 1529, Molcho published a portion of his sermons under the title Derashot, a book later renamed Sefer ha-Mefo'ar.
 Returning to Italy, he was opposed by prominent Jews including Jacob Mantino ben Samuel, who feared that he might cause unrest among the Jews.
 He was given an audience before Pope Clement VII and gained his favor, as well as that of some Judeophile cardinals at Rome.
-He warned the Pope to leave Rome as the city would soon be flooded and he sent a message to the king of Portugal warning of an imminent earthquake.
-The occurrence of a deadly flood on October 8, 1530, and an earthquake in Lisbon on January 26, 1531, raised Molcho's reputation among the religious and political authorities.
+He warned the Pope to leave Rome as the city would soon be flooded and sent a message warning of an imminent earthquake to King John III of Portugal.
+The occurrence of a deadly flood on 8 October 1530, and an earthquake in Lisbon on 26 January 1531, raised Molcho's reputation among the religious and political authorities.